michelin-psatir/michelin-web/README.md

 ---

+## Setup Guide

-### Setup Guide
+### First Time Setup

-**First Time**
+**Cloning Repository**
-1. Clone the repository and create a new branch.
+1. Clone the repository
-2. Install Django.
-I will not go further, you've done this before.
-3. Install node.js.
-You can search it up yourself.
-Note to make sure the installation path is on `"C:\Program Files\nodejs\npm.cmd"`
+2. Create a new branch for development `git checkout -b dev`
+3. Pull from remote by `git pull origin dev`

+**Setting Up Dependencies**
+Option 1 - Untested but using `requirements.txt`
+1. `pip install -r requirements.txt`

+Option 2 - Manual
+1. Install Django and Node.JS.
-4. `python -m pip install django-tailwind`
+2. `python -m pip install django-tailwind`
+3. `pip install sparqlwrapper`
-5. `python manage.py tailwind install`
+4. `python manage.py tailwind install`

-6. `pip install sparqlwrapper`
+> Note to check on `michelinweb/settings.py` and make sure the directory for node.JS binary is listed according to your OS:
+> Windows   : `r"C:\Program Files\nodejs\npm.cmd"`
+> Linux     : `r"/usr/bin/npm"`
+> _But note also, this depends on your node.JS installation directory_

+**Setting Up Blazegraph Locally**
+1. Download the `jar` file for BlazeGraph and BigData
+2. Open a command window pointing to the directory
+3. Run the Blazegraph database locally using `java -server -Xmx4g -jar blazegraph.jar`
+4. Go towards namespace tab and add new namespace titled `michelin-final` with the default settings
+5. Select the newly created namespace by pressing `use` until the namespace used is the same as the namespace title on the top right
+6. Open the update tab and upload the corresponding `ttl` file
+7. Go back towards the namespace tab and click `Rebuild Full Text Index` and press `OK` on all dialogue
+8. Blazegraph should be done.
+Go back towards the command window and press `CTRL+C` to stop the database instance

 ---

 ### Running Guide
-On 2 separate windows pointing towards the project's directory
+On 2 separate windows pointing towards the project's directory:
-1. `python manage.py tailwind start`
+Window A: `python manage.py tailwind start`
-2. `py manage.py runserver`
+Window B: `py manage.py runserver`

+[Optional] Then, open another window pointing towards the Blazegraph directory and run the command tu initiate the database
-3. [Optional] `java -server -Xmx4g -jar blazegraph.jar`
+Window Blazegraph: `java -server -Xmx4g -jar blazegraph.jar`

-> **Special Note:**
-> Currently, there are 2 apps, `michelin` and `theme`. `theme` is the development, experimental, and testing zone.
-Use it to develop and try out feature.
-Once you're sure of a feature, move it to `michelin` and change `TAILWIND_APP_NAME` on `michelinweb/settings.py`, and then proceed to do `python manage.py tailwind install`.
-This will prepare the `michelin` tailwind app.

 ---